AdobeDocs/photoshop-api-docs/README.md

 ```

 #### Sample 2.3: Dictating actions for missing fonts
-In this request for example, if `MySampleFont` is not found while processing the request, the system default font (`LiberationSansNarrow-Italic`) will be used as `manageMissingFonts` is set to `useDefault`
+In this request for example, if `MySampleFont` is not found while processing the request, the system default font (`ArialMT`) will be used as `manageMissingFonts` is set to `useDefault`
 ```shell
 curl -X POST \
   https://image.adobe.io/pie/psdService/documentOperations \